koskath/arete2/course_content/ML/md_files/Lecture13/lecture_13_slide_10_design-convolutional-layer.md

 # Slide 10 of Lecture 13 contains information about the Design Convolutional layer.

-• Considerations to design convolutional layer:
-• Filter size: Neuron’s weights can be represented as a small image size of receptive field.
-• Filters are small matrix used to detect patterns in an image.
-• Different filters detect edges, textures, and shapes.
-• A n×n filter slides over image and performs dot product (convolution).
-• Stride of filter: [Step Size] determines how many pixel steps filter makes when moving from one image activation to another (default 1).
-• Padding for input layer: Zero padding is used to pad borders of image pixels with a defined layer of zeros.
-• Larger stride --> smaller feature map (less details, faster)
+Designing a convolutional layer involves choosing the filter size, which represents the neuron’s receptive field as a small image-shaped weight matrix that slides across the input to perform dot products and detect edges, textures, or shapes.
+The stride determines how many pixels the filter steps between positions (commonly one), while padding—often zero-padding—extends the borders so that features near the edges are preserved.
+Larger strides shrink the feature map, speeding computation at the cost of detail.